 Normally, a department may require its students to take no more than one of its winter term courses, in addition to winter term senior work, during four years.
 Students are urged to take winter term courses in substantially different areas in their first two years.
-A minimum of two and a maximum of four winter term courses will count toward the graduation requirement of 36 credits.
+A minimum of two Winter Term and a maximum of four Winter Term and Summer Study course credits, combined, will count toward the graduation requirement of 36 course credits.

 All courses meet a minimum of eight contact hours per week, and many courses require additional hours.
-This winter term will begin on Monday, January 7, 2013.
+This winter term will begin on Monday, January 9, 2017.
 Due to the brevity of the term, it is imperative that each student attend the first class and all classes.
-A student who misses the first class of winter term must have an excuse from their Commons Dean.
+Students who miss the first class of winter term must have an excuse from their Commons Dean.

 All winter term course work must be completed by the end of the winter session.
 Grades of Incomplete will be submitted according to existing procedures, and such work must be satisfactorily completed by the end of the following spring semester.

 Students who receive grades of D or F in winter term courses or independent projects are placed on probation.
 Students who receive an F may need to make up the course credit, but not necessarily during a winter term.